 Este blogue é pessoal e sem fins lucrativos.
-Se sentir que eu estou a infringir os seus direitos de autor(a) agradeço que me contacte de imediato para eu remover o referido conteúdo: / This blogue is a non-profit and personal website.
+Se sentir que eu estou a infringir os seus direitos de autor(a) agradeço que me contacte de imediato para eu corrigir o referido conteúdo: / This blogue is a non-profit and personal website.
 If you feel that your copyright has been infringed, please contact me immediately: pintorlopes@gmail.com

 17.4.20